-Students who have previously attended another college and are in good scholastic standing are eligible to enroll at Clovis Community College, subject to residence requirements.
+Students who have previously attended another college are eligible to enroll at Clovis Community College, subject to residence requirements.
 Records for transfer students are evaluated with regard to the scholastic status system in use at Clovis Community College at the time of enrollment.
 It is important to note that transcripts received with "work in progress" are not considered complete.

 International Admission SEVIS Certification in process.